Comiclyy/dotfiles/README.md

 # todo

-Fetch TODO: `curl -s https://raw.githubusercontent.com/Comicly69/dotfiles/main/todo/todo.txt | cat`

-# flux

-Flux is a program for automatically running git commands to commit, push and such easily.
-Currently flux is very simple and just uses one arugment, if you type flux -s it will fetch the HEAD remote repo from github and merge before commiting. if you run it without -s it will just run without syncing to HEAD.
+Fetch TODO: `curl -s https://raw.githubusercontent.com/Comicly69/dotfiles/main/todo/todo.txt | cat` from github and merge before commiting. if you run it without -s it will just run without syncing to HEAD.